 I’ve got another fund worth about $22,000 as part of my 401K which does not show a fee, because it is a hedge fund whose fees are baked into the performance.
 Typical hedge fund fees are 2% of assets under management and 20% of upside.
 This is called 2 and 20, which is egregiously high, but it’s the only way I can get short exposure to hedge my bets.

-I’ve been wanting to do a 401K/mutual fund fee analysis for the longest time, but was too lazy to do the analysis until I realized I didn’t have to do the calculations myself.
-As the new year arrives, I want my portfolio to be as optimized as possible.
+I’ve been wanting to do a 401k/mutual fund fee analysis for the longest time, but was too lazy to do the analysis until I realized I didn’t have to do the calculations myself.
+Every year I want my portfolio to be as optimized as possible.

 ANALYZING YOUR 401K FOR EXCESSIVE FEES

 * Huge spread in expense ratios.
 The cheapest expense ratio is 0.19% for the Vanguard IT Index Fund and a whopping 0.74% for the Fidelity Blue Chip Growth Fund.
 0.74% is almost 4X greater than 0.19%, supposedly because they’ve got to pay the fund manager and analysts for providing alpha and outperforming the S&P 500 index.
 If the fund manager(s) can indeed outperform the S&P 500 index by more than 0.5% a year, then their fee is on par with my cheapest Vanguard Index Fund.
 If not, I’m wasting my money.